-We will advise you on what percentage division of assets between parties there should after a separation.
+We will advise you on what percentage division of assets between parties there should be after a separation.
 Our Principal, Glenn Thexton Family Law Specialist will generally be able to give this advice to you upon initial enquiry, including any obligation to pay spousal maintenance.

 Our experience ranges from the most complex high net worth cases involving the separation and valuation of business and trust interests, taxation implications of matrimonial property division to the assessment of how the equity in the matrimonial home should be split.